YakubuShehu/RandomPersonGenerator-Java/README.md

 fnames.txt; // predefined 'human' first names listed line by line snames.txt; // predefined 'human' last names listed line by line

+### Pull Requests
+By all means, feel free to add updates at your leisure!
+Thank you.